dbForge Studio allows creating two types of relations: physically existing foreign key relations and virtual relations.

 They allow you to create relations between tables if their storage engine does not support foreign keys.
 Virtual relations do not exist physically, but only stored on the diagram, however they can be converted to physical foreign keys.
 On the diagram they are displayed as thin dotted lines connecting tables.

 You can move, bend, reroute virtual relations, drag a relation’s parent end to another table the same way as you do with physical relations.

 You can also select entire tables to create a virtual relation between them.
 In this case, the Virtual Relation Properties dialog box will appear where you should select constraints and referenced columns.

 Use the Virtual Relation Manager window to view, edit, remove virtual relations, generate their DDL, convert to Foreign keys, etc.

-To open it, click the Virtual Relation Manager icon on the toolbar or, on the Fusion menu, point to Oracle, then select Other Windows, and click Virtual Relation Manager.
-Right-click a required relation in the grid and select a required command from the menu.
+To open it, click the Virtual Relation Manager icon on the toolbar or, on the View menu, point to Other Windows, and click Virtual Relation Manager.
+Right-click a required relation in the grid and select a required command on the menu.

 Each relation has a comment - a yellow rectangle with a relation foreign key name.
 Select the Show Relation Comment check box in the diagram options or click Show Comments on the Diagram toolbar to display comments.
 By default, they are displayed near the child end of relations.
 You can drag them to any other place, and they will move with the relation.
 To hide a comment for a specific relation, click it and hit the DELETE key.
 To display it again, right-click the relation and select Show Comment on the shortcut menu.